Carl1101/Stega/README.md

 # Stega-Hider
-Java application that hides an image or message inside an image and Reveals it.
+Java application that hides an image or message inside an image and reveals it.